Milkyy-dev/TALK---Plain-Speech-Programming/README.md

 # TALK---Plain-Speech-Programming

-# ✨ Plain Speech Language
+# ✨ TALK Language

-**Plain Speech** is a beginner-friendly, human-readable programming language built with Python.
+**TALK** is a beginner-friendly, human-readable programming language built with Python.
 Designed for simplicity and clarity, it allows users to write understandable code in everyday language.

 ---